cekit/cekit/docs/CONTRIBUTING.rst

 Guidelines
 ~~~~~~~~~~

 Below you can find a list of conventions used to write CEKit documentation.
+Reference information on reStructuredText
+may be found `here <http://docutils.sourceforge.net/rst.html>`_.

 Headers
 ^^^^^^^